Homemade Chicken Noodle Soup with Egg NoodlesđČđ

-There's nothing like a pot of Homemade Chicken Noodle Soup simmering on the stove to bring the family together.
 In our house, this recipe is a lifesaver, especially with our hungry kids.
-On frosty winter evenings, the kids come bursting into the kitchen after practice, ravenous and ready for something warm and hearty.
-My partner, always the voice of reason, jokes that this soup is the only thing that can keep the kids from devouring the pantry.
+On frosty winter evenings, they come bursting into the kitchen after practice, ravenous and ready for something warm and hearty.
+My partner, always the voice of reason, likes to joke that this soup is the only thing that can keep the kids from devouring the pantry. đ

 Family-Friendly: Hungry kids?
 No problem!
 This soup is filling and satisfying for even the biggest appetites.